-Oxfordshire County Council is managed by a Cabinet which consists of nine elected councillors.
+Oxfordshire County Council is managed by a Cabinet which consists of ten elected councillors.
 The day-to-day operations are carried out by the County Leadership Team, which consists of the County Director and directors who, between them, manage the hundreds of public services provided.

 Political management system